Mykrowave/azure-architect-playbook/networking/practice-exercises/Readme.md

 ### (4) Service Endpoints
 - Network Security Group rules will override settings between storage account and subnet service endpoints.
 So, make sure that if you have a NSG associated to a subnet or vm, include rules there

+### (5) Azure Traffic Manager
+- Azure Traffic Manager requires S1
+- you cannot use two webapps in the same region as AzureEndpoints